Finding time to exercise with a new family member

 However, for most of us, exercising makes us feel good in numerous ways.
 Therefore, we recommend that you try to start with some kind of exercise, as soon as you feel your body is ready.
-You should always listen to your body and console with a healthcare professional if you are not sure if you are ready or how much your body can handle.
+You should always listen to your body and consult with a healthcare professional if you are not sure if you are ready or how much your body can handle.

 Are you struggling with finding time for your workout?
 Read our suggestions, they might help you figure out a solution.